 Research in our lab primarily relies on complementary neurophysiological (EEG & ERP) and behavioural (e.g., individual differences) approaches.

 Visual working memory allows us to selectively process a subset of the large amounts of visual information that we encounter from moment-to-moment.

-Memories can be modified, updated, and forgotten after they have been encoded into latent long-term stores.
+Memories can be modified, updated, and even forgotten after they have been encoded into latent long-term stores.
 How does our behavior impact these outcomes?

-The way we ‘feel’ about the accuracy of our memory can affect how we choose to use and rely on them.
+The way we ‘feel’ about the accuracy of our memories can affect how we choose to use and rely on them.
 However, these assessments of our own memories can sometimes belie memory’s true fidelity.

 We are constantly bombarded with visual information that we must selectively enhance and suppress to make efficient use of our cognitive resources.
-To what extent can we control allocation of these resources?
+To what extent can we control the allocation of these resources?

 The strategies that are best for knowledge acquisition are often more painstaking than less effective strategies–‘desirable difficulties’.
 Can we identify short-cuts to learning that allow us to rely less on strategies that tax our cognitive resources?